 Read more: Fire & Flower books $22.3M loss for Q4

-Adjusted earnings before interest, taxes, depreciation and amortization improved quarter-over-quarter to a loss of $2.7 million from a loss of $5.3 million.
+Adjusted earnings before interest, taxes, depreciation and amortization improved quarter-over-quarter to a loss of $2.7 million from a loss of $5.3 million the prior quarter.

 Due to challenges created by the pandemic, the company revised its goal towards generating positive adjusted EBITDA to the first half of the fiscal 2021, from the original stated target of late fiscal 2020.